Enrolling adults 60 years of age or older who may be at risk for developing a bloodstream infection caused by E. coli

 Blood immunogenicity samples will be collected from all participants at Day 1 (pre-vaccination) and Day 30.

-Blood immunogenicity samples will be collected from participants experiencing UTIs (subjects in the immunogenicity subset only) and IEDs (all participants), ideally before any investigational vaccine is given.
+Blood immunogenicity samples will be collected from participants experiencing UTIs (participants in the immunogenicity subset only) and IEDs (all participants), ideally before any investigational vaccine is given.
 If not possible, the samples are to be collected as soon as possible and no later than 48h after UTI/IED diagnosis.

 Both men and women who experience urinary tract infection (UTI) may be eligible to participate in the E.mbrace Study if they: